TUW-GEO/rt1/README.md

     pip install rt1

-In order to get the full functionality of the symbolic computations, it is currently required to install a specific commit of symengine, i.e.:
+In order to get a speedup in the symbolic computations, the module can be installed with the optional symengine-dependency, i.e.:

-    conda install -c symengine/label/dev python-symengine=0.3.0.84
-    pip install rt1
+    pip install rt1[symengine]

 ## References
 * Quast & Wagner (2016): [doi:10.1364/AO.55.005379](https://doi.org/10.1364/AO.55.005379)